ChristianMinich/webtech_project/README.md

-Certainly!
-Here's a sample README.md for your Node.js Express quiz game:

 # QuizGame

 QuizGame is a Node.js web application built with Express that allows users to play an interactive quiz game.